 - Consider wearing a white t-shirt to bed after application.

-What not to use when you have body acne?
+What not to do when you have body acne?

-- Do Not use benzoyl washes.
+- Benzoyl peroxide leave-on creams are the best treatment of body acne, That said - try to avoid benzoyl peroxide face and body washes.
 For benzoyl peroxide to do the work, it should be applied on the skin for at least 6 hours and penetrate the skin pores.
-The benzoyl peroxide in benzoyl peroxide washes does have the time to penetrate the skin pores and thus is not very useful for your acne.
+The benzoyl peroxide in benzoyl peroxide washes does have the time to penetrate the skin pores and is not very useful for your acne.
 On the other hand, it will stay on the surface and may irritate your skin (Not good)

-- Do not use a loofah or rough waging cloths on your skin.
+- Do not use an exfoliating loofah or rough waging cloths on your skin.

 - Rubbing and friction are the worst you can do for your body acne.
 It will damage the skin's protective layer and most probably make your body acne worse.
-Same is true for rough scrubs and electric cleansing brushes.
+The same is true for rough scrubs and electric cleansing brushes.

 When will I see improvement in my body acne?

 Body acne can be stubborn.
 You need to be patient.
-As with other acne treatments After four weeks, we expect to see some improvement in the skin and optimal results by 10-12 weeks.
+As with other acne treatments, we expect to see some improvement in the skin and optimal results by 10-12 weeks after four weeks.